 But wait, there’s more!
 He has storage if I don’t like his stuff AND I can have pets.
 And an agent has the keys and signed contract ready and waiting just for me.
 Fan-effing-tastic!
 All I have to do is just tell him a little bit more about myself.
 Easy peasy.

-But being the suspicious person I am, I first pondered a few fishy things.
+Where were we?
+Right, so there I was, overjoyed, but being the suspicious person I am, I first pondered a few fishy things.

 First of all, he didn’t mention poor Gloria at all.
 Gloria, who is obviously neither the owner nor the agent, has a funny email address.
 Her email address is email@example.com – weird domain, especially for Kota Kinabalu.
 But nevermind.